gofireflyio/aiac/README.md

     git clone https://github.com/gofireflyio/aiac.git
     go build

-### Instructions
+### Usage

 1. Create your OpenAI API key [here](https://beta.openai.com/account/api-keys).
-1. Click “Create new secret key” and copy it.
+2. Click “Create new secret key” and copy it.
-1. Provide the API key via the `OPENAI_API_KEY` environment variable or via the `--api-key` command line flag.
+3. Provide the API key via the `OPENAI_API_KEY` environment variable or via the `--api-key` command line flag.

 By default, aiac prints the extracted code to standard output and asks if it should save or regenerate the code: